airbyte.cloud.sync_results

 104from collections.abc import Iterator, Mapping

-105from dataclasses import dataclass
+105from dataclasses import asdict, dataclass

 106from datetime import datetime